SkibidiToulet515/K12-Enrichment-Hub/replit.md

 # K-12 Learning Portal

 ## Overview
 A comprehensive K-12 learning portal featuring a chat system, game library, and educational resources.
-Built with Node.js, Express, Socket.io, and SQLite.
+Built with Node.js, Express, Socket.io, and PostgreSQL.

-**Current State**: Imported from GitHub and configured for Replit environment (December 3, 2025)
+**Current State**: Migrated to PostgreSQL for persistent data storage (December 3, 2025)

 ## Recent Changes
+- **2025-12-03**: Database Migration to PostgreSQL
+  - Converted from SQLite to PostgreSQL for persistent data across deployments
+  - Updated all route files to use PostgreSQL-compatible SQL syntax
+  - Fixed JWT authentication across all routes (unified secret key)
+  - Converted INSERT OR IGNORE/REPLACE to ON CONFLICT syntax
+  - Changed datetime('now') to CURRENT_TIMESTAMP

 - **2025-12-03**: Added Quick Win Power Features
   - **Panic Button**: Shield button in bottom-right activates stealth mode.
 Disguise as Google Docs, Classroom, Khan Academy, Drive, Wikipedia, or Quizlet.
 Activate with \` key or double-ESC.
   - **Browser Cloaking**: Tab title and favicon change to match selected disguise when panic mode is active.